 Embedded within the TCW is the One-day Suzuki Workshop, held on Saturday, February 26.
 This shorter event is geared for younger Suzuki students (typically up to age 11), and will include a Suzuki play-in, small group classes, a movement and dance session, technique classes, and a recital at the end of the afternoon featuring all the Suzuki workshop students.
 Very young Suzuki students (ages 3 to 5) may elect to come to the Suzuki Workshop for a half day.
 If your cellist is age 11 or younger, but is ready instrumentally and has the maturity and stamina for the full 3-day event, they are welcome to choose that registration.

-The TCW gratefully welcomes and thanks our many sponsors, including the University of Tennessee School of Music, and several highly regarded Violin (read "cello") Shops.
-During the weekend workshop participants have the chance to thank representatives from these organizations, as well as shop for music, cellos, bows, and accessories, or get their bows re-haired.
+The TCW gratefully welcomes and thanks our many sponsors, including the University of Tennessee School of Music, and several wonderful Violin Cello Shops.
+During the weekend workshop participants have special access to our sponsors’ websites with discounts on music, cellos, bows, and accessories, only for TCW participants.
 Many thanks to you, dear sponsors!

 We are happy to be back in person this year for the TCW.
 Please know that we will be observing the UTK mask mandate for all events inside our building.
 This will in no way detract from an amazing reunion of cellists once again on the UT campus in 2022. camaraderie, inspiration, stimulation, growth, and joy of another TCW await you this February.
 Join us!